 OK so this post is slightly overdue but I do blame it on the trial and error sponge cakes I’ve had to make and there’s only so much my family and I can eat a week!
-But it’s necessary to perfect my cake recipes since it’s still not as fluffy and light as this sponge cake craze (hence the lengthy post!) started from the baking of the birthday cake for my soon-to-be mother-in-law J She doesn’t have a big sweet tooth and prefers the lighter sponge cake, normally known to me as the “Chinese Fruit Cake”.
+But it’s necessary to perfect my cake recipes since it’s still not as fluffy and light as this sponge cake craze (hence the lengthy post!) started from the baking of the birthday cake for someone that isn’t big on sweets and prefers the lighter sponge cake, normally known to me as the “Chinese Fruit Cake”.

 I actually do prefer it myself as well since it is much healthier (or well…as healthy as good sponge cakes come!) and I love an eggy cake!

 Chinese Bakery-Style Sponge Cake (Source from: NancyBaked)

 Recipe makes two 8” round cakes (don’t worry if it looks thin since after you add the whipped cream and fruit inside, it will pretty much double in size!)